 Whether the carvings were painted or not during the Bronze Age are still debated by experts.
 Nowadays, most of the carvings are painted red, which does make them easier to study, especially in the middle of the day when shadows are of limited help in defining the figures.
 They also look spectacular at night under flashlight.

 The Motifs of Tanum Rock Carvings in Sweden

 The real purpose of the rock art remains unknown but the carvings were almost certainly of a religious or sacred nature.
-The same motifs recur: boats, cup marks, humans, animals, foot prints, musical instruments, weaponry, carts, ploughs, wheels and carriages.
-Simple daily life events and items such as houses, people at work, children, cows and fish are never depicted.
+The same motifs recur: boats, cup marks, humans, animals, footprints, musical instruments, weaponry, carts, plows, wheels, and carriages.
+Simple daily life events and items such as houses, people at work, children, cows, and fish are never depicted.

-Cupmarks are the most common motif with around 40,000 known in the Bohuslän region.
-The purpose of these cupmarks is well debated: theories of what they symbolize include amongst others a representation of fertility, the sun, the moon, stars, life, death, rebirth and simple calendars.
-Some where almost certainly used for offerings while others clearly hint at paths or movement.
+Cup marks are the most common motif with around 40,000 known in the Bohuslän region.
+The purpose of these cupmarks is well debated: theories of what they symbolize include amongst others a representation of fertility, the sun, the moon, stars, life, death, rebirth, and simple calendars.
+Some were almost certainly used for offerings while others clearly hint at paths or movement.

 Somewhat surprisingly boats are the second most common motif with around 10,000 known.
 Different boats are depicted but sails and oars are rare.
 People are often depicted in the boats and some scenes may show funerals.

 People are also fairly common on the carvings with 98% of the gender identifiable portraits of men.
 Men are identified by showing a penis – often erect – and/or bearing weapons (usually undrawn swords).
 The women commonly have a ponytail.